Course Listings

 Not offered during 2023-2024 academic year.

 Examines the gendered roles of women and men in Latin American society from the colonial period to the present.
-Explores a number of themes, including the intersection of social class, race, ethnicity, and gender; the nature of patriarchy; masculinity; gender and the state; and the gendered nature of political mobilization.
+Explores a number of themes, including the intersection of social class, race, ethnicity, and gender; the nature of patriarchy; masculinity; gender and the state; and the gendered nature of political mobilization

 HIST BC2682 Modern Latin American History.
 3 points.